2. Summary of material accounting policies

 Valuation of Agricultural Produce

-Produce growing on Bearer plants are Biological Assets and are ‘fair valued' based on biological transformations.
-As at the Balance Sheet date, the Management has determined that it can reliably measure the biological transformations of its growing produce and such growing produce and agricultural produce have been measured at ‘fair values' based on the Management's estimates of expected produce.
+Produce growing on bearer plants are biological Assets and are ‘fair valued' based on biological transformations.
+As at the Balance Sheet date, the management has determined that it can reliably measure the biological transformations of its growing produce and such growing produce and agricultural produce have been measured at ‘fair values' based on the management's estimates of expected produce.
 ‘Fair values' have been assessed at market prices at the reporting date and adjusted for estimates of costs to be incurred from the reporting date until harvest.
 Considering the susceptibility of the estimates to variations, these estimates and assumptions are reviewed at every reporting date until harvest and revisions to the ‘fair values' carried out on a cumulative basis.
-Such variations are considered as change in estimates and are presented as part of Changes in inventories of Finished Goods.
+Such variations are considered as change in estimates and are presented as part of changes in inventories of finished goods.

-c) Current versus non-current classification
+:) Current versus non-current classification

 The Company presents assets and liabilities in the balance sheet based on current/ non-current classification.